 What type of event are you playing at?
 Will you most likely be playing pop music?
 Or probably more house tracks?
 Maybe even 80/90’s music.

-If you need a good source of music for your DJ gigs, check out my DJ pool reviews:
+If you need a good source of music for your DJ gigs, you might like these DJ Pool reviews:

 How Quick Will You Mix

 There is another important factor that will determine how many songs are in a DJ set, and that is your mixing style.
 Are you a person that doesn’t like to play songs for a long time before mixing in another song, then you’ll have more songs in your DJ set

 When you’re preparing your set, you can get an idea of how long you’ll be playing every song on average.

 Opening DJ or Prime Time DJ